Advocacy to Address Low Graduation, Funding

-That is half the graduation rate of white-non Hispanic Minnesota students and represents the largest achievement gap in Minnesota.
-All of the 38 Minnesota school districts with 8 percent or more American Indian students, and 71 percent of the 41 Minnesota school districts with 100 or more American Indian students are in Greater Minnesota.
-Twenty five of those districts are MREA member districts.
+That is half the graduation rate of white non-Hispanic Minnesota students and represents the largest achievement gap in Minnesota.
+All of the 38 Minnesota school districts with 8 percent or more American Indian students, and 71 percent of the 41 Minnesota school districts with 100 or more American Indian students, are in Greater Minnesota.
+Of those districts, 25 are MREA member districts.

 American Indian Advisory Committee

-MREA also features an American Indian Advisory Committee, comprised of administrators, board members and teachers, to advise the MREA Board of Directors on advocacy and member services for school districts serving AMI students.
+MREA’s American Indian Advisory Committee is comprised of administrators, board members and teachers who advise the MREA Board of Directors on advocacy and member services for school districts serving AMI students.
 View the committee members.

 If you are interested in serving on the Advisory Committee, please email a letter of interest to Diane Vosen, Administrative Coordinator (email Diane).
 Most meetings are held online.